Minimal Non-Weierstrass Semigroups: Special resolutions and Non-Weierstrass Semigroups

 and $\phi_{2}'$ is the $4\times 4$ matrix corresponding to the first 4 rows of $A$.

 \item With these choices, $\phi_{1}'$ is the matrix corresponding to the first 4 generators of $I$ \end{enumerate}

 \end{definition}

-To apply this idea to show that some semigroups with special resolution of format $\{1,6,8,3\}$ are not Weierstrass, we need conditions that ensure that the $\{1,4,4,1\}$ subcomplex persists in flat graded deformations.
+To show that some semigroups with special resolution of format $\{1,6,8,3\}$ are not Weierstrass, we need conditions that ensure that the $\{1,4,4,1\}$ subcomplex persists in flat graded deformations.

-\begin{definition} A numerical semigroup $S$ is \emph{degree-special} if every flat graded deformation of the semigroup ring $k[t^{S}]$ has minimal free resolution that is special of format $\{1,6,8,3\}$ .
-In this case the four nonzero elements in the distinguished column of the $8\times 3$ matrix of the resolution define a finite subscheme of each fiber, and thus a \emph{distinuished multi-section} of the family. \end{definition}
+\begin{definition} A numerical semigroup $S$ is \emph{special} if every flat positively graded deformation of the semigroup ring $k[t^{S}]$ has minimal free resolution that is special of format $\{1,6,8,3\}$. \end{definition}

+\begin{proposition} With notation as above, if *) is special of format $\{1,6,8,3\}$ and the image of $\phi_{1}$ is a prime ideal then, with notation as above, the four entries of the matrix $\phi_{3}'$ are a regular sequence, and thus define a codimension 4 subscheme of $\Spec P$.
+Thus if the semigroup $S$ is special, then the entries of $\phi_{3}'$ define a finite multisection in every deformation of $\Spec k[S]$. \end{proposition}

+\begin{proof} Let $J$ be the ideal of $P$ generated by the 4 entries of $\phi_{3}'$.
+The cokernel of the dual of $\phi_{3}$ is, up to a shift in grading, the canonical module $\omega$ of $k[S]$, and thus its annihilator in $P$ is the annihilator $I$ of $k[S]$, which is prime.
+The ideal $J$ is the ideal quotient of one of the generators of $\omega$ into the other two, and thus $I\subset J$.
+Since $I$ requires 6 generators, $I\neq J$, and thus $J$ has codimension $4$.
+Since the resolution *) is minimal, the 4 generators of $J$ are of positive degree, and it follows that they form a regular sequence, proving the first statement.
+The second statement follows at once. \end{proof}

-To make use of this definition, we give a sufficient condition on the minimal graded resolution of the semigroup ring itself.
+The definition of special requires information about every flat positively graded deformation of the semigroup ring, but we can give a sufficient condition on the minimal graded resolution of the semigroup ring alone:

 In the matrix representing a homogeneous map of free modules $\oplus P(c_{j}) \to \oplus P(r_{i})$ we say that the element in position $(i,j)$ has \emph{formal degree} $c_j-r_{i}$.
 If the element is nonzero, this is the ordinary degree.
 In our case $P$ will be positively graded, so if an element of a matrix has negative formal degree, then the element is zero.

 \begin{proposition} Let $S$ be a numerical semigroup, and write the semigroup ring $k[t^{S}]$ of $S$ as $P/I$, where $P$ is a graded polynomial ring whose generators have degrees corresponding to the generators of $S$.
 If the minimal graded $P$-free resolution of the semigroup ring $k[t^{S}] = P/I$ has the form